Supreme People's Court: History

 The Supreme People's Court was established on 22 October 1949 and began operating in November 1950.
-At least four members of the first court leadership did not come from a legal background, and most staff members came from the military.
+At least four members of the first court leadership did not come from a legal background, and most of its first staff were assigned from the People's Liberation Army to the Court.
 The functions of the court was first outlined in the Chinese constitution in its 1954 version, which said the court has the power of independent adjudication and is accountable to the National People's Congress.

 During the Cultural Revolution, the 1975 constitution removed the provision that said courts were to decide cases independently and required them to report to revolutionary committees.
 Most staff members of the court were sent to the countryside, and the People's Liberation Army occupied the court from 1968 to 1973.

 Following the end of the Cultural Revolution in 1976, the Supreme People's Court began to focus on legal issues, especially those related to civil and commercial law, because of China's economic liberalization under new leader Deng Xiaoping.
 The independent power of adjudicate cases returned to the constitution with the 1982 amendment, which explicitly states the courts' right of adjudication cannot be influenced by administrative organs, social organizations and individuals.

 In 2005, the Supreme People's Court announced its intent to "[take] back authority for death penalty approval" over concerns about "sentencing quality", and the National People's Congress officially changed the Organic Law on the People's Courts to require all death sentences to be approved by the Supreme People's Court on 31 October 2006.
 A 2008 report stated that since the new review process, the court has rejected 15 percent of the death sentences decided by lower courts.

-Since March 2023, the President of the Supreme People's Court and Grand Chief Justice has been Zhang Jun.

-In 2013, the court began a blacklist of debtors with roughly thirty-two-thousand names.
-The list has since been described a first step towards a national Social Credit System by state media.

-In 2015, the court began working with private companies on social credit.
-For example, Sesame Credit began deducting credit points from people who defaulted on court fines.
+As part of an effort to build judicial credibility through more effective enforcement of court orders, the SPC in 2013 promulgated a blacklist composed of Chinese citizens and companies that refuse to comply with court orders (typically court orders to pay a fine or to repay a loan) despite having the ability to do so.
+As of 2023, the SPC's blacklist is one of its most important enforcement tools and its use has resulted in the recovery of tens of trillions of RMB for fines and delinquent repayments.

 On 1 January 2019, the Intellectual Property Tribunal of the Supreme People's Court was established to handle all second instance hearings from cases heard in the first instance by the Intellectual Property Courts.

 Functions

+According to the Constitution of China, the Supreme People's Court is accountable to the National People's Congress.
+It is also subservient to the Chinese Communist Party (CCP).
+The court has about 400 judges and more than 600 administrative personnel.